25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Add Cushioned Seating That Loves Weather

 Comfy seating keeps people outside longer.
 Choose cushions with solution-dyed acrylic or olefin covers, which resist UV fade and mildew.
+I replaced my patio cushions twice in three years before switching to solution-dyed acrylic — zero fading since.

 What To Look For